MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Add-Servers-to-Server-Manager.md

 -   [Provide credentials with the Manage As command](#BKMK_creds)

 ## <a name="BKMK_creds"></a>Provide credentials with the Manage As command
-As you add remote servers to [!INCLUDE[sm](includes/sm_md.md)], some of the servers that you add might require different user account credentials to access or manage them.
-To specify credentials for a managed server that are different from those you use to log on to the computer on which you are running [!INCLUDE[sm](includes/sm_md.md)], use the **Manage As** command after you add a server to [!INCLUDE[sm](includes/sm_md.md)], which is accessible by right\-clicking the entry for a managed server in the **Servers** tile of a role or group home page.
+As you add remote servers to Server Manager, some of the servers that you add might require different user account credentials to access or manage them.
+To specify credentials for a managed server that are different from those you use to log on to the computer on which you are running Server Manager, use the **Manage As** command after you add a server to Server Manager, which is accessible by right\-clicking the entry for a managed server in the **Servers** tile of a role or group home page.
 Clicking **Manage As** opens the **Windows Security** dialog box, in which you can provide a user name that has access rights on the managed server, in one of the following formats.

 -   *User name*